quentinsf/IMAPdedup/README.md

     python3 imapdedup.py ...

-If you use the excellent [uv](https://docs.astral.sh/uv/) tool, you can probably, as an alternative, just run the following without explicitly installing the package:
+If you use the excellent [uv](https://docs.astral.sh/uv/) tool, you can probably, as an alternative, just run one of the following commands without explicitly installing the package:

+    uv tool run imapdedup
     uvx imapdedup

-or

     uvenv run imapdedup

-depending on your version, and if you want to modify the script yourself, you can simply get a copy of the source and use:
+depending on your version and system, and if you want to modify the script yourself, you can simply get a copy of the source and use:

     uv run imapdedup ....